Board of Directors

 New Futures’ Board of Directors has evolved along with our organization over our 19 years of operation.
 Our Board members bring professional experience and talents in such areas as business management, finance, law, communications, marketing, software development, and information technology.

-Barbara Kafka, Chair, is a retired World Bank senior executive who served in a range of posts which involved her in the economic and social development of countries across Africa, the Middle East, and East and South Asia.
-Barbara is a member of the Board of Directors of the East Meets West Foundation, a nonprofit organization supporting health, education, and water and sanitation development in Asia and recently also Africa.
-She also is a member of the management committee and a project adviser at the Partnership for Transparency Fund, a nonprofit organization supporting civil society organizations to enhance transparency and reduce corruption in developing countries.
-Barbara is Chairperson of the New Futures Student Programs Committee, and a member of the Development Committee.
+Barbara Kafka, Chair, is a retired World Bank senior executive who served in a range of positions which involved her in the economic and social development of countries across Africa, the Middle East and Asia.
+She is a member of the management committee and project adviser at the Partnership for Transparency Fund, a nonprofit organization supporting civil society led approaches to enhance transparency and the rule of law and reduce corruption in developing and emerging countries.
+In 2011-2016, Barbara was a member of the Board of Directors of Thrive Networks, a California based nonprofit dedicated to improving the well-being of underserved communities in Asia through supporting education, and water sanitation and hygiene development.
+Barbara is graduate of Duke University (BA in Economics) and the Sloan School of MIT (MBA).

 Susan Krause Bell, Ph.D., Vice Chair and Treasurer, serves as Managing Director at Promontory Financial Group, LLC.
 Before joining Promontory, Susan worked for 20 years at the Office of the Comptroller of the Currency, where she served as senior deputy comptroller for international affairs, senior deputy comptroller for bank supervision policy, and deputy comptroller for economic analysis and strategic planning.
 She is an elder at Georgetown Presbyterian Church, and has served on the board of the National Presbyterian School.
 Susan holds a Ph.D. in economics from University of Southern California, M.A. in economics from University of Southern California, and B.A. in mathematics from University of California at Los Angeles.

 Michael Kershow, Secretary, is a former international trade lawyer who now focuses on representing immigrants seeking political asylum in the United States.
 His interest in New Futures was sparked largely by its history of providing vocation-centered educational assistance to young immigrants and other underserved youth looking to realize “the American Dream.”